cn0047/stash/ed/arc/ioc.md

 * To prevent side effects when replacing a low-level module.

 There are several basic techniques to implement inversion of control:
-* Using a factory pattern
+* Using a factory pattern.
-* Using a service locator pattern
+* Using a service locator pattern.
-* Using a dependency injection, for example
+* Using a dependency injection, for example:
-  * constructor injection
+  * constructor injection.
-  * setter injection
+  * setter injection.
-  * interface injection - define injector method in interface
+  * interface injection - define injector method in interface.
-  * [parameter injection]
+  * [parameter injection].
-* Using a contextualized lookup
+* Using a contextualized lookup.
-* Using template method design pattern
+* Using template method design pattern.
-* Using strategy design pattern
+* Using strategy design pattern.

 Dependency inversion principle -
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.